 Next up is Tian’anmen Square.
 Located in the heart of Beijing, the square measures 880 metres from north to south and 500 meters from east to west.
 Said to be the largest public plaza in the world, Tian’anmen Square has the capacity to hold one million people.
 The imposing Tian’anmen Tower sits at the north end of the square while the Monument to the People’s Heroes dominates the centre.
 The square is flanked by The Great Hall of the People (west) and the National Museum (east).
 Chairman Mao’s Mausoleum and Qianmen (Front Gate) are located in the south of the square.
 One of the top 16 tourist attractions in Beijing, Tian’anmen Square is also the witness of the Chinese people’s great struggles for democracy and personal freedom since 1919.

 Afternoon sightseeing at the Temple of Heaven, another UNESCO World Heritage Site.
-Situated in southeastern Beijing the Temple of Heaven is China’s largest extant sacrificial temple where, during the Ming and Qing Dynasties, the emperors conducted the elaborate and most exalted sacrifices addressed to “the Supreme Ruler of the Universe.”
+Situated in southeastern Beijing, the Temple of Heaven is China’s largest extant sacrificial temple where, during the Ming and Qing Dynasties, the emperors conducted the elaborate annual ceremonies of prayer to Heaven for good harvest.
 Construction of the temple started in 1406, during the reign of the Ming Emperor Yongle, and took 14 years to complete.
 The temple was expanded under the Qing emperors Qianlong (1736-1796) and Jiaqing (1796-1820).
 Occupying 2.73 square kilometres (roughly 1,700 by 1,600 metres), the area of the Temple of Heaven is more than twice that of the Forbidden City.